britram/taps-transports/draft-ietf-taps-transports.md

 The transport features provided by SCTP are:

-[GF: This needs to be harmonised with the components for TCP]

 - unicast.
 - connection setup with feature negotiation and application-to-port mapping.
 - port multiplexing.